Backyard Grill Bourbon Steak

 Not included in your delivery

 • Preheat a well-oiled grill or grill pan to medium-high heat.
-Place 2 TBSP butter (4 TBSP for 4 servings) in a small bowl and bring to room temperature.
-Wash and dry all produce. • Halve ciabatta crosswise.
+Place 2 TBSP butter (4 TBSP for 4 servings) in a small microwave-safe bowl and bring to room temperature.
+Wash and dry produce. • Halve ciabatta crosswise.
 Trim and halve zucchini lengthwise.
 Mince chives.
 Dice mozzarella into ½-inch pieces.
 Dice tomato into ½-inch pieces. • Pat steak* dry with paper towels; season all over with Brown Sugar Bourbon Seasoning, salt, and pepper.
 Set aside. • COOKING ALTERNATIVE: Adjust rack to top position and preheat oven to 425 degrees.
 Dice ciabatta into 1-inch pieces.
 Trim and dice zucchini into ½-inch pieces.

 • Coat zucchini with a drizzle of oil and season with salt and pepper. • Grill until tender, 4-5 minutes per side. • Transfer to a cutting board. • COOKING ALTERNATIVE: Heat a drizzle of oil in a large pan over medium-high heat.
 Add diced zucchini and season with salt and pepper.
 Cook, stirring often, until browned and tender, 4-7 minutes.
 Transfer to a large bowl.